 A quality-adjusted version of the above indicator, focusing solely on the number of AP or IB exams that receive passing scores and the students that took them.

 It's calculated by taking the total number of AP or IB exams scoring 3 or above on AP or 4 or above on IB divided by the number of students scoring 3 or above on at least one AP exam or 4 or above on at least one IB exam.
 An unrounded version of this was used in order to break ties – which mainly occurred at the very top of the list, with CRIs that were equal to 100.0.

 Exams per test-taker

-A measure of the depth of AP or IB participation (the degree to which a school's students are exposed to more than one AP or IB subject), provided for additional context (the total number of AP or IB exams taken divided by the number of test-takers equals the average number of exams per test-taker).
-This was a secondary tiebreaker in a few cases.
+A measure of the depth of AP or IB participation – the degree to which a school's students are exposed to more than one AP or IB subject – provided for additional context (the total number of AP or IB exams taken divided by the number of test-takers equals the average number of exams per test-taker).

 For more information, see the short version of the U.S. News Best High Schools rankings methodology or the much longer and more detailed technical appendix produced by AIR.

-• The first two levels include the top-performing high schools (gold and silver distinctions), which are schools that met all three criteria outlined above.
-These schools have been subdivided into gold and silver groups based on their college readiness index (CRI), which measures the degree to which students are exposed to and master some college-level material while in high school.
+• The first two levels include the top-performing high schools – gold and silver distinctions – which are schools that met all three criteria outlined above.
+These schools have been subdivided into gold and silver groups based on their College Readiness Index, which measures the degree to which students are exposed to and pass some college-level material while in high school.

 • The third level includes schools that met state test performance criteria, but have not yet demonstrated high levels of measurable college readiness since their CRI is less than the CRI median or they don't offer AP or IB programs at all (bronze distinction).